How will musical study benefit my child?

 • Support your child as she or he learns a new skill.

-i see more and more parents who participate actively in the lessons – with their own violin ask Juffie Stieneke
+More and more parents participate actively in the lessons – with their own rented violin.
+So ask Juffie Stieneke

 How to begin?